FancleX/Genshin-Impact-Autoplay/README.md

 ***
 ## Disclaimer
 * The program just uses for fun will not engage in any commercial purpose and offensive way.
-* Do not use any music whose score has copyright.
+* Do not use any musical score has copyright.
 ***
 ## Known Issues
 * The game prop has a limited range of only three octaves, so some tones can't be produced.
 * The real music plays faster and slower depending on the chapter, and the program can only simulate resting notes between keystrokes.
 It can only be used to a certain extent to change the tempo or speed of playing.
 ***
 ## Reference
-Music score sources:
+Musical score sources:
 * http://www.5you.com/news/466818-2.html
 * https://www.ququyou.com/yuanshen/113590.html